 This document shall be considered the official Criminal Justice Data Communications Network (CJDN) Security Policy for Bloomington Police regarding the physical and personnel security of the CJDN system.
-All individuals must follow the directives contained within.
-The policy outlines the use requirements of CJDN access and local, state, and federal systems.
-The Terminal Agency Coordinator (TAC) for Bloomington Police Department (BPD) is the Dispatch Supervisor.
-The TAC manages the local agency operation of the CJDN and is responsible for ensuring that all state and local policies are enforced regarding the use of the CJDN.
+All staff must follow the policies contained herein.
+This will assure proper usage of the system and adherence to all local, state, and federal regulations that govern the use of the Minnesota Justice Information Services (MNJIS) computer system.
+The Terminal Agency Coordinator (TAC) for Bloomington Police is the Communications Sergeant.
+The TAC manages the operation of the CJDN terminal on a local agency level and is responsible for ensuring that all state and local policies are enforced regarding the use of the CJDN terminal.